NOTE: to learn more about the Value Picker and its many function, please read the documentation.

 $Lookup(LookupField|DisplayField)

-Returns the value of a column from a list used in a lookup column in the current list.
 Consider the following: Leave Requests list uses a column Department, which is a lookup to Departments list and shows the values from its Title column.
-The Departments list also contains an another column, Abbr, which is used to store abbbreviated names of the departments (such as SL for Sales or MK for Marketing). $Lookup([Department]|[Abbr]) will return the abbreviated name of the currently selected department.
-This is very useful, for instance, for generating IDs or referencing manager names.
+The Departments list also contains an another column, Abbr, which is used to store abbreviated names of the departments (such as SL for Sales or MK for Marketing). $Lookup([Department]|[Abbr]) will return the abbreviated name of the currently selected department.
+For instance, you can use it for generating IDs or referencing manager names.

 $Extract(Text|Pattern)

-Extracts a portion of text according to a pattern.
 Your pattern can provide the required prefix and suffix surrounding the text you are looking for.
 For example, your Body column contains the contact name after the word "Contact:". $Extract([Body]|?Contact:^\r) will return the text from the word Contact: until the end of the line from anywhere within the column.
-It will ignore any HTML markup if present.

-? - indicate that the prefix can be found anywhere within the text.
+- ? - indicate that the prefix can be found anywhere within the text.
 When ? is not included, the prefix must be at the beginning of the text

-Prefix - optional, any text immediately preceding the extracted value
+- Prefix - optional, any text immediately preceding the extracted value

-^ - value to extract
+- ^ - value to extract

 [List Title]